vega/altair/doc/user_guide/data.rst

 Often, the Feature contains also additional metadata next to the Geometry object.
 The `__geo_interface__` provides two approaches to store metadata.
 - Metadata stored as a dictionary within the key `properties` (so called properties member).
 This properties member must exist in a valid Feature entity.
 - Metada may be stored directly as foreign members on the top-level of the Feature.
 There is no normative processing model for usage of this declaration.

 Altair serializes the metadata from the properties in combination with the declared geometry as Feature entities.
-The result of this approach is that the keys `type` and `geometry` in the properties member will be overwriten if used.
+The result of this approach is that the keys `type` and `geometry` in the properties member will be overwritten if used.

 So a `__geo_interface__` that is registered as such